cloudfieldcz/shieldoo-mesh-docs/docs/pages/1_user/02_connect_me.md

 {% include img.html src="../../images/ConnectMe15.gif" alt="Connect Me | My Access Rights" %}

 It will show the list of available servers with information about their names, IP addresses and descriptions.
-In the descriptions, your admin will tell you what a particular server is for and how to connect to it.
+In the description, your admin tells you what a particular server is for and how to connect to it.

 {% include img.html src="../../images/ConnectMe16.png" alt="My Access Rights" %}